HongBo713/grading-guru/README.md

-# AI-Powered Exam Grading Assistant
+# An AI-Powered Exam Grading Assistant

 A modern desktop application built with Electron, React, and TypeScript that helps educators grade exams using AI assistance and screen capture technology.